 Born in Vienna, Austria and raised in Germany, Boris Kodjoe was previously named one of the "50 Most Beautiful People in the World" by People magazine and has amassed an impressive list of film and television credits.Boris Kodjoe is perhaps best known as one of the regulars from the Showtime drama "Soul Food," a show that introduced him to co-star and future wife Nicole Ari Parker and which garnered him three NAACP Award nominations.
 He would later star with Parker in the sitcom "Second Time Around," which he also produced.

 Among his feature film credits are Spike Lee's "Love and Basketball," "Brown Sugar" in which he appeared alongside Taye Diggs and Queen Latifah, "The Gospel," "Tyler Perry's "Madea's Family Reunion," "All About Us" and "Starship Troopers 3: Marauder."
-Most recently, he appeared opposite Bruce Willis in the action thriller "Surrogates," and will appear in the upcoming Paul Anderson-directed thriller "Resident Evil: Afterlife".
+Most recently, he appeared opposite Bruce Willis in the action thriller "Surrogates," and the Paul Anderson-directed thriller "Resident Evil: Afterlife".

 In 2009, he made his Broadway debut in the Tennessee Williams classic "Cat on a Hot Tin Roof," which included a talented cast that featured James Earl Jones, Phylicia Rashad, Anika Noni Rose and Giancarlo Esposito.